M&A Community logo

 At the closing stage, the sell- and buy-sides sign the definitive agreement, and the deal is considered closed.

 The next step is integration.
-This is when a seller must ensure that they comply with the terms outlined in the agreement and perform all the discussed actions.
+This is when a seller must ensure compliance with the terms outlined in the agreement and perform all the actions discussed.

 • Culture clashes